yviktorov/yviktorov.github.com/tags/other.markdown

 ---
-layout: default
+layout: missunderstood
-title: Other posts
+title: Others posts
 ---

 {% for post in site.categories.other %}